What Is a Minimum Viable Product (MVP)?

 3. To Release a Product Quickly

-A quick release also allows you to engage early adopters in your target market in the initial stages of development, providing you with the opportunity to collect invaluable feedback and align product development with your users’ wants and needs.
+A quick release also allows you to engage early adopters in your target audience in the initial stages of development, providing you with the opportunity to collect invaluable feedback and align product development with your users’ wants and needs.

 Benefits of an MVP